 Explore the mysterious, prehistoric site of Stonehenge, dating back to 3,000 B.C.
-Scientists and archaeologists alike remain unsure how people of that time moved these huge slabs of stone to construct this incredible monument.
+Scientists and archaeologists alike remain unsure how people of that time moved huge slabs of stone to construct this incredible monument.

-Journey on to Portsmouth where you’ll board an overnight ferry across the English Channel to France.
+Journey on to Portsmouth, where you’ll board an overnight ferry across the English Channel to France.

 Walk the beaches of Normandy and honor the fallen at the Normandy American Cemetery.
 Be moved when you see the last resting place of 9,386 young soldiers who were killed in 1944 during the Battle of Normandy—an important battle leading to the liberation of France.

 At the Pointe du Hoc battlefield, you can even duck into a German bunker, see the cliffs that American soldiers scaled to take the beach, and touch the craters left by falling bombs!

 Once you understand the sacrifice made by the D-Day soldiers at Normandy, you’ll have a chance to reflect and give back.
 For your service project, write a letter to a soldier, past or present.
 Some Ambassadors’ letters will be chosen by the Mémorial de Caen to be on permanent display online.